sficker12/create-your-own-adventure/english/marshmallow.md

-Once upon a time many authors collaborated to make meaningless linked story.
+Once upon a time many authors collaborated to make a meaningless linked story.

+Above all, there is [Love](http://imgur.com/gallery/45tJARh).

 NGE is [here] (NGE/NGE.md)